Interacting with JavaScript

 private static native String read();

-however, with generics TeaVM will produce ClassCastException
+however, with generics TeaVM will produce ClassCastException on runtime:

 private static void test() {